Frequently Asked Questions

 Combo trips are a great option if you want to save money but also want the best of both worlds!
 Combo trips typically take around 8 hours total and include a combination of two of our separate floats, a Scenic Float and a Whitewater Float.
 You meet at our office in town and then we shuttle you to and from each trip.
-Inbetween trips we provide you with a delicious deli luch (including a sandwich, chips, water, and a cookie 🙂
+In between trips we provide you with a delicious deli lunch (including a sandwich, chips, water, and a cookie 🙂

 Here’s how it works:

-First, you choose a scenic trip date & time.
+First, you choose a scenic Snake River float trip date & time.
 Our 13 mile Wilson Scenic float (located entirely in Teton County just west of the town of Jackson), is a beautiful stretch of the Snake River with typically 8 to 10 people on one scenic boat.

 Second, you choose a whitewater package, date, & time.
-Both packages are the same trip, you simply have a choice between our Classic 16 person raft (the big boat) or our 8 person Small Boat Slam (the small boat).
+Both packages are the same trip, you simply have a choice between our Classic 16 person Snake River whitewater rafting trip (the big boat) or our 8 person Small Boat Slam Jackson Hole rafting trip (the small boat).
 Both are awesome, the big for the average rafter, and the small for the adventurer!

 Where do I find my whitewater photos?